The Shared Strategy for Trails in Nova Scotia

 Bekah Craik, West Hants Regional Municipality

-The TSCG is meeting biweekly via video conferencing.
-They have prioritized the goals of the Shared Trails Strategy into 3 primary areas: Understanding our Trails and Systems, Promoting Our Trails, and Strengthening Funding Models.
+The TSCG has met biweekly via video conferencing since May of 2020.
+The group has prioritized the goals of the Shared Trails Strategy into 3 primary areas: Understanding our Trails and Systems, Promoting Our Trails, and Strengthening Funding Models.